 How do you set up a successful sponsored product campaign?

 Our method proved easy to implement.
 It takes less than five minutes to set up.
 It works for most categories on Amazon.
-And you don't have to have worked in the search marketing industry for decades to adjust your bids.
+And you don't need to have worked in the search marketing industry for decades to adjust your bids.

 Set up your PPC campaign in 5 minutes